jarrodsampson/Patients-Scheduling/README.md

 ## Description

-> It's dinner time and the family is hungry!
-All you need to do is make a reservation for this party and get some basic information on them.
-Make sure you jot down any notes they may have as well to make this dinner an excellent one.
+> It's friday and the weekend is quickly approaching.
+The list of scheduled appointments has become somewhat of a mess and your assistant as left for the weekend already.
+It's up to you to sort out which appointments have been completed already and which ones need to be cancelled.
+Hurry hurry, patients show up at all sorts of hours with different needs!

 ## Features
-- Add new guests to reservation
+- Add new appointments to your schedule
-- Remove anyone who needs to cancel
+- Remove appointments that were cancelled or made by mistake
-- Search through reservation names
+- Search through existing appointments by name
-- Process and submit this table to the main reservation list
+- Edit existing appointments and resechedule times if necessary.
-- Take notes on each reservations and get detailed information
+- Take notes on each appointment to help remember which patient needs what

 ## License